Syd Barrett: Withdrawal to Cambridge

 In 1978, when Barrett's money ran out, he moved back to Cambridge to live with his mother.
 He returned to live in London for a few weeks in 1982, but soon returned to Cambridge permanently.
 Barrett walked the 50 mi from London to Cambridge.
 Until his death, he received royalties from his work with Pink Floyd; Gilmour said, "I made sure the money got to him."
-In 1996, Barrett was inducted into the Rock and Roll Hall of Fame as a member of Pink Floyd.
-He did not attend the ceremony.
+In 1996 Barrett was inducted into the Rock and Roll Hall of Fame as a member of Pink Floyd, but did not attend the ceremony.

-According to biographer and journalist Tim Willis, Barrett, who had reverted to using his birth name Roger, continued to live in his late mother's semi-detached home, and had returned to painting, creating large abstract canvases.
+According to the biographer and journalist Tim Willis, Barrett, who had reverted to using his birth name Roger, continued to live in his late mother's semi-detached home, and returned to painting, creating large abstract canvases.
 He was also an avid gardener.
 His main point of contact with the outside world was his sister, Rosemary, who lived nearby.
 He was reclusive, and his physical health declined, as he had stomach ulcers and type 2 diabetes.

 Although Barrett had not appeared or spoken in public since the mid-1970s, reporters and fans travelled to Cambridge seeking him, despite public appeals from his family to stop.
+In 1988 a reporter from the News of the World tracked down Barrett and declared him "a hopeless case".
 Apparently, Barrett did not like being reminded about his musical career and the other members of Pink Floyd had no direct contact with him.
-However, he did visit his sister's house in November 2001 to watch the BBC Omnibus documentary made about him; reportedly he found some of it "a bit noisy", enjoyed seeing Mike Leonard again, calling him his "teacher", and enjoyed hearing "See Emily Play".
+According to The Observer, he visited his sister's house in November 2001 to watch the BBC Omnibus documentary about him, said it was "a bit noisy", enjoyed seeing Mike Leonard again (calling him his "teacher"), and enjoyed hearing "See Emily Play".

-Barrett made a final public acknowledgement of his musical past in 2002, his first since the 1970s, when he autographed 320 copies of photographer Mick Rock's book Psychedelic Renegades, which contained a number of photos of Barrett.
-In 1971, Rock conducted Barrett's final interview before his retirement from the music industry.
-Barrett visited Rock in London several times for tea and conversation in 1978.
-They had not spoken in more than 20 years when Rock approached Barrett to autograph his photography book, and Barrett uncharacteristically agreed.
+Barrett made a final public acknowledgement of his musical past in 2002, his first since the 1970s, when he autographed 320 copies of Psychedelic Renegades, a book by the photographer Mick Rock which contained a number of photos of Barrett.
+Rock had conducted Barrett's final interview in 1971 before his retirement from the music industry, and Barrett visited Rock in London several times for tea and conversation in 1978.
+They had not spoken in more than 20 years when Rock approached Barrett to autograph his book, and Barrett uncharacteristically agreed.
 Having reverted to his birth name, he autographed the book "Barrett".